ueberhund/fargate-crash-course/Extra_Credit/lambda_layer/README.md

 And answer the questions.
 It doesn't really matter what you specify, as long as your package name doesn't have the same name as the libraries you're trying to import.

-Now install all modules locally liek this:
+Now install all modules locally like this:

 `$ npm install --save module1 module2 ...`